 - Add any flavorings like vanilla extract after the ice cream base (the custard) has cooked.

-- Thoroughly chill the custard to ensure it's cold as possible before churning it.
-I recommend refrigerating the ice cream overnight to ensure the best results
+- Thoroughly chill the custard to ensure it's as cold as possible before churning it.
+I recommend refrigerating the ice cream overnight to ensure the best results.

 - Don't skip the addition of corn syrup.
 The corn syrup helps ensure the cake doesn't freeze as hard.